 Search by the Entity Name

 The most common way to do a Corporation or LLC name search is by searching for the entity name.
 Just enter the name you want to search for in the “Name” field, click on the “Search” button, and the business records will be searched.
 In this example, we searched for “Cowboy Cleaners.”

 When searching, don’t use any punctuations such as apostrophes or commas.
 Also, designators such as LLC and Corp shouldn’t be used either.

 If you are lucky and no matches are found as in this example, you can register the business name.

-However, if you were to search for “Mother Trucker”, there is a Limited Liability Company registered under that name.
-From this search, you can find the Entity ID, Entity Name, City, Type of Entity and the Status.
-If the status says “Exists” that means there is a company that has the name and is in good standing with the Secretary of State.
-If Status says “Previous Name”, “Merged”, “Withdrawn” or something else, it may mean the name is open, however, you will have to check with the Business Entity Records department to be sure.
+However, if you were to search for “Mother Trucker,” there is a Limited Liability Company registered under that name.
+From this search, you can find the Entity ID, Entity Name, City, Type of Entity, and the Status.
+If the status says “Exists,” that means there is a company that is using the name and is in good standing with the Secretary of State.
+If Status says “Previous Name,” “Merged,” “Withdrawn,” or something else, it may mean the name is open, however, you will have to check with the Business Entity Records department to be sure.